What Readers Say about Communities

 —Timothy Miller, Professor of Religious Studies, University of Kansas

 For many years we’ve been associated with and have strongly supported Communities because we’re convinced of its unique contribution to the communities movement in the United States and the world.
 Since the 1980s we’ve been writing articles about our intentional community in Wisconsin, and have shared our reflections as the meaning of community has continued to broaden, including the focus on sustainable living.
-We applaud the magazine’s role in furthering and extending the outreach of the Fellowship for Intentional Community.
+We applaud the magazine’s role in furthering and extending the outreach of the Foundation for Intentional Community.

 —Lisa Paulson, writer and artist, Belden Paulson, Ph.D., retired professor, University of Wisconsin, cofounders of High Wind community